 If your class is joining us for a tour during a field trip, your students will learn

 about the Marine Mammal Physiology Project (MMPP) where college students, scientists, and animals work together to solve some of the great underwater mysteries of marine mammals.
 Visit the MMPP’s website to find:

 - Information about how scientists work cooperatively with marine mammals and other animals residing at Long Marine Lab.

 - Classroom resources and activities based on Dr. Terrie Williams’ expeditions to Antarctica.
 Discover how marine mammals have adapted to survive in one of the harshest environments on the planet!

 - Highlights from current research projects around the world.

 Dive in and explore www.mmpp.ucsc.edu.
 It’s a great resource to use with your students before or after their Seymour Center field trip!

-Teachers can integrate marine science into their curriculum through the Tagging of Pacific Predators (TOPP) Program.
-Scientists from around the world attach satellite tags to over 20 different species in the Pacific Ocean including white sharks, leatherback turtles, and elephant seals.
+Integrate marine science and technology into your curriculum with the Tagging of Pelagic Predators (TOPP) program.
+Scientists from around the world attach satellite and acoustic tags to over 20 different species in the Pacific Ocean including white sharks, tunas, leatherback turtles, and elephant seals.
 Students can follow the movements of these animals in real time.
-For more information, visit TOPP.org.
+For access to the data and more information, visit TOPP.org.